-- Each individual may chose up to five homes.
-People may also be interested in more than one type of bed or accommodation (i.e.: basic, semi-private and/or private) in any given home.
+- Each individual may choose up to five homes.
+People may also be interested in more than one type of bed or accommodation (i.e., basic, semi-private and/or private) in any given home.
 This means that one person may be represented on multiple wait lists.

 - The number of days waited are presented as the experience of nine out of 10 people.
 You may wait for a longer or shorter period of time, depending on your circumstances and the number of available beds.

-- The numbers below fluctuate based on a variety of factors.
-Your Care Coordinator can provide you with information about the options that may best meet your individual needs.
+- The numbers below fluctuate based on a variety of factors; your Home and Community Care Coordinator can provide you with information about the options that may best meet your individual needs.

 - Each person who applies for long-term care is assigned a priority category.
 The priority category of each person on the wait list also affects wait times.